drgomesp/blockchain-specs/README.md

-# Blockchain - Specifications
+# βlockchain - Specifications

-This repository contains all specification documents which clients must use to be compliant with the Blockchain network.
+This repository contains all specification documents which clients must use to be compliant with the βlockchain network.

 ## Table of Contents
 - Introduction